 7.00 pm – Concert begins at St. Pauls church

-- Sini Vahervuo, flutes
+- Sini Vahervuo, tenor

 - John Dowland